leesangjun1903/NLP-and-Audio/LLM/readme.md

 - ZeroQuant: Eﬃcient and Aﬀordable Post-Training Quantization for Large-Scale Transformers
 - Compression of Generative Pre-trained Language Models via Quantization
 - BinaryBERT: Pushing the Limit of BERT Quantization
+- Understanding and Overcoming the Challenges of Efficient Transformer Quantization